3mcd/byda/README.md

 ###1.2.4

-byda is a small (currently ~3.9k minified) library that allows you to insert Ajax content into HTML documents in a data-attribute specific manner.
+byda is a small (currently ~3.9k minified) library that allows you to insert HTML content into HTML documents in a data-attribute specific manner.
 It works great with pushState but doesn't include any pushState functionality, routing or history functionality, nor is it a full-featured templating system.
 This means you can integrate it with your own desired routing, templating, or